 How to Hire Nigerian Employees

 You have to hire Nigerian employees using an employment contract in the employee’s local language.
-We recommend spelling out terms of compensation, benefits, termination, entitlements, and more.
+Per law, the contract must include the place of work, duties, hours of work, and holidays.
+Employees must receive their contract within three months of their start date.
+We also recommend spelling out terms of compensation, benefits, termination, entitlements, and more.
 Any offer letters and employment contracts need to have salary and compensation amounts outlined in Nigerian naira instead of another currency.
 Keep in mind that both fixed-term and indefinite-term employment contracts are allowed by law, so you have multiple options for how to hire Nigerian employees.

 Nigeria Employment Compliance